renode/renode/README.rst

    -P PORT       listen on a port for monitor commands instead of opening a window -h            help & usage

-On Windows systems Renode can be run by clicking Renode.exe in the renode/output directory.
+On Windows systems Renode can be run by starting Renode.exe with a similar set of optional flags.

 Documentation
 -------------